Format change

 Browser workbench

-Convert JPG, PNG, and WebP online
+Convert HEIC, JPG, PNG, and WebP online

 How to use this page